AdianKozlica/live-wallpaper-linux/README.md

 Because a distro might have a different implementation on how desktop works, you might need to some extra steps

-For example this is how it would look on Ubuntu
+For example this is how it would look

 ```sh
 ./live-wallpaper.py live.mp4 &